Factored Classifier-Free Guidance: Background

+where $t {=} T, \dots, 1$, $\hat{\mathbf{x}}_0$ is the predicted clean image, and the final output $\tilde{\mathbf{x}}_0$ is the predicted counterfactual $\tilde{\mathbf{x}}$.
 In practice, decoding under the counterfactual condition $\tilde{\mathbf{c}}$ using the conditional denoiser alone may be insufficient for producing effective counterfactuals.
-Additional guidance is often required to steer generation toward the desired intervention~\citep{sanchez2022diffusion,sanchez2022healthy,komanduri2024causal,fontanella2024diffusion,weng2024fast,song2024doubly,perez2024radedit,kumar2025prism}.
-In this work, we adopt classifier-free guidance (CFG) to enhance counterfactual fidelity and alignment with the specified intervention.
+Additional guidance is often required to steer generation toward the desired intervention~\citep{sanchez2022diffusion,sanchez2022healthy,komanduri2024causal,fontanella2024diffusion,weng2024fast,song2024doubly,perez2024radedit,rasal2025diffusion,kumar2025prism}.
+In line with previous work, we adopt classifier-free guidance to improve \emph{intervention effectiveness}, by which we mean the extent to which the generated counterfactual reflects the intended target-attribute change, rather than a causal treatment effect.